tommy-iasia/StartMinimized/README.md

 WindowStyle = ProcessWindowStyle.Minimized
 ```

-[Program.cs](StartMinimized/Program.cs) is so short that I suggest that you should build your own version.
+[Program.cs](StartMinimized/Program.cs) is so short that I suggest you building your own version.